 Low Burn: If preparing for an overnight or low burn a longer heat up period may be necessary.
-Reload the heater full of wood making sure there are air gaps between the wood pieces so the pilot air can burn up through the middle load keeping the secondary combustion system hot and active throughout the burn.
+Reload the heater full of wood, 4 large pieces loaded front to back on the coal bed and 2 large pieces loaded side to side on top making sure there are air gaps between the middle bottom pieces and the top 2 pieces so the pilot air can burn up through the middle load keeping the secondary combustion system hot and active throughout the burn.
 After loading, burn the heater on high for at least 15 minutes before setting the air control to low.
 Excessive creosote buildup (or sooting) in the heater at the end of a low burn signifies that the heater was not hot enough and the wood load was not burned long enough on high after loading before shutting down the air control.